Priom7/full-stack-search/README.md

 <!-- Write-up/conclusion section -->

+For the following project I tried to make it module and scalable for future implementation.

+Implemented:

+1. Search hotels by name, country, city (match by substring)
+2. API for finding hotels, country and city by name.
+3. Individual details page for hotel, country, city

+About the Database model structure I am assuming this is a read only data model where the main focus was on reducing the complexity and dependency on other other data models.

+Improvements could be done:

+1. In Hotel data model -> object id of hotel and country could be implemented.
+    pros: This could help ensuring the consistency of data
+    cons: the size the data might slightly increase and nested object query might increase query execution time.

+2. The naming convention could be improved for the objects/data models.
+    Example: In cities collection the key for name if city, in  countries collection its country and in hotels collection its hotel_name.
+Following consistent naming convention might help in many ways.

+Future Implementations:

+1. Caching mechanism can be implemented for reducing server loads.
+And faster data fetching.
+2. State Management like redux can be implemented for managing states throughout the applications and reduce  api  calls and pros drilling.

 _When all the behaviour is implemented, feel free to add some observations or conclusions you like to share in the section_

 ### Database structure